modcluster/mod_proxy_cluster/README.md

 The codebase follows certain code style that is specified in `.clang-format` file within the `native` directory.
 You can run the tool manualy from the mentioned directory by executing `clang-format -n <file>`.
+To apply all suggestions to a file automatically, run `clang-format -i <file>`.

 However, there are some cases where breaking the code style may result in better clarity.
 In those cases enclose the corresponding part of code like this